snap-stanford/MetroMaps/README.md

 [nltk]: http://www.nltk.org/
 [brew version]: http://docs.python-guide.org/en/latest/starting/install/osx/

+I also included a `requirements.txt` by doing a freeze on my current `pip` package manager.
+This list contains all of the requirement packages and more.
+So if you fulfill those requirements, you are good to go.

 # Running MetroMaps
 Each domain requires its own configuration file (see docs/ for some tips).
 Once you have your configuration ready, run it with: